(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Hermit’s Hollow Campground

-The kids had Monday off from school, so we decided to stay Sunday night.
-Nearly everyone at the campground was gone by mid morning, which gave us the rare opportunity to really check out all the other campsites.
+With the kids off school that Monday, we decided to stay Sunday night.
+By mid-morning, nearly everyone at the campground was gone.
+We took that rare opportunity to really check out all the other campsites.
 We scoped out the top sites we would want the next time we camp here.

 These sites top the list for our next trip to Hermit’s Hollow Campground:

 - H16 / this site was mostly rock, which made it different from a typical campsite.
 There is space off the rocky area for a tent.
 (Combine H15 with this site for camping with another family).

 - H38 / a huge campsite with great views